 Christopher Prentice, CMG

 Christopher retired from the Diplomatic service in 2016 after five years in Rome as Ambassador.
 Formerly he was Ambassador in Amman and Baghdad.
-He joined the Trust’s board in 2016 and was guest speaker at the luncheon that year.
+He joined the Trust’s board in 2016 and was guest speaker at the annual lunch that year.

 Miles is the first grandson of a former PoW to become a Trustee.
 A chartered surveyor, Miles was guest speaker at the 2015 luncheon when he related how he had run from Lucca to the Vatican (the equivalent of 10 marathons in seven days) to raise money for the Monte San Martino Trust.